 The Franciscan Jubilee

-The faithful are especially encouraged to make a pilgrimage during an extraordinary jubilee year.
-All Franciscan shrines are considered a place of pilgrimage which upon visiting, you have the opportunity to receive a plenary indulgence according to the usual conditions
+During an extraordinary Jubilee Year, the faithful are especially encouraged to make a pilgrimage.
+All Franciscan shrines are considered designated places of pilgrimage, and by visiting them, pilgrims have the opportunity to receive a plenary indulgence according to the usual conditions.

 We would like to invite you to pilgrimage like St. Francis of Assisi.

-St. Francis of Assisi shared the Gospel wherever he went by his compassion and humility.
-We can do the same, whether showing extra kindness to those struggling to find their ID in the TSA line, the extra smelly person on the bus, or the tired waitress at the end of her shift.
-We have the opportunity to be like Christ to others and can follow St. Francis of Assisi’s example.
+St. Francis shared the Gospel wherever he went through compassion and humility.
+We can do the same—whether by showing patience to someone struggling to find their ID in the TSA line, offering kindness to the extra-smelly person on the bus, or extending grace to a tired waitress at the end of her shift.
+Each of these moments gives us the opportunity to be Christ to others and to follow St. Francis’s example.
 He loved without counting the cost, embraced discomfort, and sought to magnify Christ in moments of inconvenience.

 2026 Pilgrimages to Consider